WARNING: This review contains spoilers.

 For the most part, Skin Game focuses on the siege at Terminal City and how Max and company attempt to defuse the situation without physical warfare.
 The end of the book gives promise that they succeeded, but ends before the reader gets to see the results.
 The questions regarding Max’s virus and the Breeding Cult are not resolved or directly addressed, leaving the door open for the next book to tackle those situations.
 For the Dark Angel fans, Collins resolves one of the big issues pressing on all the main characters, clearing the way for the other unresolved story-lines to be resolved without the distraction of the Terminal City siege.

-One of the new characters introduced in this book was Bobby Kawasaki/Kelpy, a Transgenic with the abilities based on a chameleon, who killed and skinned humans for his own twisted agenda.
-Collins did another bold move by inserting Bobby’s presence in a few episodes such as “Designate This,” recalling a scene in the episode’s final minutes and placing Bobby in the background literally an invisible character.
+One of the new characters introduced in this book was Bobby Kawasaki/Kelpy, a Transgenic with abilities based on a chameleon, who killed and skinned humans for his own twisted agenda.
+Collins did another bold move by inserting Bobby’s presence in a few episodes such as “Designate This,” recalling a scene in the episode’s final minutes and placing Bobby in the background as a literal invisible character.
 Bobby is also an employee at Jam Pony, which makes the character all the more intriguing; he’s characterized as an individual that many people do not notice or find easy to ignore, making me wonder if Collins made Bobby up or if there was an extra on the set that he saw when watching the series and decided to make the extra into a new main character.
 I’ve looked on the Internet to see if anybody has found an extra that resembles Bobby’s description in the book but came up with no answers.
 The next time I watch the second season of Dark Angel, I’ll have to pay attention to the extras to see which theory is correct.

 Max doesn’t get in on the action as she did in Before the Dawn.
 She stands more on the sidelines in terms of the physical action, but her role as leader and representative of the Transgenics doesn’t allow her to be on the fighting end of the conflict.
 It was a different role for Max, but it didn’t take away from the familiar characterization fans have of her from the series and the prequel novel.
 The other main characters such as Logan, Alec, and Original Cindy have a limited role early on in the story, but contribute more prominently to the plot towards the end.

 One of the few problems I had with Skin Game was a conflict in the timeline at the beginning.
 The story takes place over a span of five days, starting from the night of the Jam Pony hostage incident, with the next chapter taking place early the next morning, but it’s stated in the book that forty-eight hours pass.
 Whether I misunderstood reading it or this was a goof on the author’s part, this was the only real thing that bothered me as I read the novel.
 The only other issue I had was that Collins, once again, spelled Max’s last name as “Guevera” when it should be “Guevara.”
-This was not corrected after the first novel, suggesting that the third novel didn’t correct the spelling either.
+This was not corrected after the first novel, suggesting that the third novel likely didn’t correct the spelling either.

 Much like Before the Dawn, a pop culture reference was made in Skin Game that was highly amusing.
 Joshua and Alec attempt to locate an X5 working as a janitor at a local elementary school in hopes that he has information to help identify the Transgenic responsible for the murders.
 The school they visit is the Ichiro Suzuki Elementary School, named after the former Seattle Mariners All-Star outfielder.
 I’m not sure if they would still name a school after him today, but at the time the novel was written (2003), it was reasonable to think that would be plausible.

 While not as action packed as Before the Dawn, Skin Game does well in satisfying the fan’s longing for resolutions to the series, despite only addressing one unresolved storyline.
-Clocking in at 260 pages and 12 Chapters, Skin Game keeps a fast pace throughout that leaves reader eager to jump right into the third novel the moment they finish the reading the final page, not only to find out what happens next but to gain answers to the remaining unresolved questions.
+Clocking in at 260 pages and 12 Chapters, Skin Game keeps a fast pace throughout that leaves reader eager to jump right into the third novel the moment they finish the reading the final page, not only to find out what happens next but to gain answers to Dark Angel’s remaining unresolved questions.